aloladze88-afk/ai-agents-intro/README.md

 Topics containing spaces should be placed inside quotation marks.

-The generated response is displayed in the terminal and checked by the validation tool.
+The Explainer Agent's response is passed to the Practice Designer Agent together with the original topic.
+The specialised exercise then replaces the draft `Practice Exercise` section.

-If every required heading is present, the response is saved to:
+The combined study guide is displayed in the terminal and checked by the validation tool.
+If every required heading is present, it is saved to:

 ```text
 output/study_guide.md